sqlxpert/backup-events-aws/README.md

  1. Check the prerequisites:

+    - AWS Organizations is configured.
-    - AWS Organizations is configured, and your main and backup AWS accounts are in your organization.
+    - Every AWS account where you intend to install Backup Events (including 2 accounts for the quick-start: main and backup) is in your organization.
     - In the management account, under
       [AWS Organizations &rarr; Services &rarr; AWS Backup](https://console.aws.amazon.com/organizations/v2/home/services/AWS%20Backup), "Trusted access" is enabled.
 Note your organization ID, which starts with